swagger-api/swagger-core/modules/swagger-gradle-plugin/README.md

 Since version 2.2.17, `defaultResponseCode` parameter is available, allowing to set the code used when resolving responses with no http status code annotation
 Since version 2.2.17, `defaultResponseCode` parameter is available, allowing to set the code used when resolving responses with no http status code annotation
 Since version 2.2.24, `schemaResolution` parameter is available, allowing to specify how object schemas and object properties within schemas are resolved for OAS 3.0 specification
+Since version 2.2.28, `openAPIVersion` parameter is available, allowing to specify the version of the OpenAPI specification to be used for the resolved spec.